aspose-total/Aspose.Total-Products/total/en/cpp/conversion/svg-to-ppsm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render SVG to PPSM within C++ Applications" h2="Convert SVG to PPSM within your C++ Applications without using Microsoft<sup>&reg;</sup> PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+As a C++ developer, you may need to integrate SVG to PPSM conversion feature inside your C++ applications.
+SVG (Scalable Vector Graphics) is an XML-based vector image format for two-dimensional graphics with support for interactivity and animation.
+PPSM (PowerPoint Slide Show) is a file format used to store presentations created with Microsoft PowerPoint.
+It is used to store slides and other information about the presentation.
+Therefore, it is necessary to convert SVG to PPSM for C++ applications.

+<h2>How Aspose.Total helps for svg to ppsm conversion</h2>

-Are you a C++ developer looking to add to integrate SVG to PPSM conversion feature inside your C++ applications?
-You can do it in two simple steps.
-You can export SVG to PPTX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/).
-Secondly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can convert PPTX to PPSM.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+Aspose.Total for C++ is a suite of APIs that provides a wide range of file processing features.
+It includes APIs for PDF, Slides, Words, Cells, and many more.
+It can be used to export SVG to PPTX by using Aspose.PDF for C++ and then convert PPTX to PPSM by using Aspose.Slides for C++.
+Both APIs come under Aspose.Total for C++ package.

+The process of converting SVG to PPSM is quite simple.
+First, you need to export SVG to PPTX by using Aspose.PDF for C++.
+It provides a wide range of features to manipulate PDF documents.
+It can be used to convert SVG to PPTX with ease.
+Secondly, you can use Aspose.Slides for C++ to convert PPTX to PPSM.
+It provides a wide range of features to manipulate PowerPoint documents.
+It can be used to convert PPTX to PPSM with ease.

+Therefore, Aspose.Total for C++ is the perfect solution for C++ developers who need to integrate SVG to PPSM conversion feature inside their applications.
+It provides a wide range of features to manipulate various file formats.
+It can be used to export SVG to PPTX and then convert PPTX to PPSM with ease.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}